-- Learn to assess historical materials and their relevance - Interpret problems and to weigh historical evidence - Present reasons and evidence clearly and persuasively in written and oral format - Study political institutions, public policy, social change, cultural and intellectual developments, diplomacy and international relations and economic developments - Utilize and develop historical thinking skills (chronological reasoning, comparison and contextualization, historical interpretation and synthesis and crafting historical arguments)
+- Learn to assess historical materials and their relevance - Interpret problems and to weigh historical evidence - Present reasons and evidence clearly and persuasively in written and oral format - Study political institutions, public policy, social change, cultural and intellectual developments, diplomacy and international relations and economic developments

+• Utilize and develop historical thinking skills (chronological reasoning, comparison and contextualization, historical interpretation and synthesis and crafting historical arguments)

 Students will take the Advance Placement exam in May for college credit.
 The amount of credit will be determined by the scores on this exam.
 Juniors will also take the Social Studies 11 Regents exam, which is required for graduation.
 A fee is required for the AP exam.
-Exam Fee: \$98.00

-STUDENTS ARE REQUIRED TO STAY IN AP CLASSES THE FIRST FIVE WEEKS OF THE COURSE.
+Exam Fee \$98.00 STUDENTS ARE REQUIRED TO STAY IN AP CLASSES THE FIRST FIVE WEEKS OF THE

+COURSE.

-AP U.S. Government and Politics1 CreditGrade 1240 WeeksPrerequisite - Successfully passesU.S.
-History
+AP US Government and Politics1 CreditGrade 1240 WeeksPrerequisite - Successfully passesU.S.
+HistoryRegents and course with an 85 average or an 80

-Regents and course with an 85 average or an 80 average for AP and honors classes.
+Regents and course with an 85 average or an average for AP and honors classes.